 - 1. Use this Appendix to Form B to particularize disclosure if you answered "yes" to any of the questions on the declaration form. - 2.
-In the space below, provide details of every charge, order, conviction, commencement of proceeding, or finding. - 3.
-Details must include the date, name and location of the court or regulatory authority, and the name and brief description of the charge, order, conviction, proceeding, or finding.
-Attach additional pages as required.
+In the space below, provide details of every charge, order, conviction, commencement of proceeding, or finding.

+name and brief description of the charge, order, conviction, proceeding, or finding.
+Attach additional pages as required. ie